Why Invest In An ICO?

 Such rights can include:

-Contribution rights, where tokens holders are allowed to play some kind of a role in maintaining the network that doesn’t involve creating blocks for a blockchain.
+- Contribution rights, where tokens holders are allowed to play a role in maintaining the network that doesn’t involve creating blocks for a blockchain.

 Have any suggestions about this entry?Let us know here.